NooaLumi/chuunilog/README.md

-# chuunilog
+# Chuunilog
-Chuunilog is a bookmark management system for messy binge readers and -watchers
+This project is a skeleton WIP, and does not currently accept contributions.
+Check back in a month if you like the idea 😁